-SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) immigration status to obtain premium credits. immigration status to obtain premium credits. \$49.5 billion over ten years (2025-2034). • HOUSE BILL CBO COVERAGE LOSS ESTIMATE: CBO estimates that this provision would increase the number of people without insurance by 300,000 million in 2034.
-CHAPTER 3-HEALTH TAX SUBCHAPTER B- PREVENTING WASTE, FRA AUD, AND ABUSE SEC.
-71303 (Senate Finance Cmte.): Requiring verification of eligibility for premium tax credit • Similar to House, except under Finance version, requirements can be waived for 1 to 2 months due to a change in family size; and the exchange can use any reliable data source to collect information for verification by the applicant.
+SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) HOUSE BILL CBO COVERAGE LOSS ESTIMATE: CBO estimates that this provision would increase the number of people without insurance by 300,000 million in 2034.
+CHAPTER 3-HEALTH TAX SUBCHAPTER B- PREVENTING WASTE, FRA AUD AND ARUSE SEC.
+71303 (Senate Finance Cmte.): Requiring Verification of Eligibility for Premium Tax Credit • Similar to House, except under Senate version, requirements can be waived for 1 to 2 months due to a change in family size.
+In addition, the exchange can use any reliable data source to collect information for verification by the applicant.
 SEC.
-112201 (House W&M Cmte.): Requiring exchange verification of eligibility for health plan • Requires people to verify their income, immigration status, health coverage status, place of residence, and family size with an exchange before re-enrolling in a marketplace plan with premium tax credits.
+112201 (House W&M Cmte.): Requiring Exchange Verification of Eligibility for Health Plan • Requires people to verify their income, immigration status, health coverage status, place of residence, and family size with an exchange before re-enrolling in a marketplace plan with premium tax credits.
 Exchanges could only use information provided or verified by the applicant to process renewals.
 Prohibits passive and automatic enrollment and re-enrollment.
 HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of \$36.9 billion over ten years (2025-2034).
 SEC.
-71304 (Senate Finance Cmte.): Disallowing premium tax credit in case of certain coverage enrolled in during special enrollment period. • Disallows premium tax credits for people who used income-based special SEC.
-112202 (House W&M Cmte.): Disallowing premium tax credit in case of certain coverage enrolled in during special enrollment period • Disallows premium tax credits for people who used any income-based special Neither the federal marketplace nor state-based marketplaces could establish income-based periods (such as year- round special enrollment for people under 250% of poverty) to sign people HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of
+71304 (Senate Finance Cmte.): Disallowing Premium Tax Credit in Case of Certain Coverage Enrolled in During Special Enrollment Period (No major changes from the House version) SEC.
+112202 (House W&M Cmte.): Disallowing Premium Tax Credit in Case of Certain Coverage Enrolled in During Special Enrollment Period • Disallows premium tax credits for people who used any income-based special enrollment periods to enroll in the marketplace Neither the federal marketplace nor state-based marketplaces could establish income-based periods (such as year- round special enrollment for people under 250% of poverty) to sign people up for marketplace coverage with premium tax credits.
+HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of \$39.7 billion over ten years (2025-2034).